 - Carmelitas (Oatmeal, Chocolate, Caramel Bars)

-- 1 and 1/2 cups mashed ripe bananas (usually 3 bananas)
+- 1 ½ cups mashed ripe bananas (about 3 medium bananas)

 - 1 cup sour cream, room temperature